KirillTarasenk0/management-app/README.md

-I’d like to share a bit about one of our internal projects built on the Symfony framework.
+I’d love to share a bit about a personal side project I’ve been building with the Symfony framework.

-The application is developed using hexagonal architecture with a clear separation of concerns and follows CQRS principles for command and query handling.
-This structure gives us a clean domain layer and makes it easy to evolve or replace infrastructure components when needed.
+The application is structured around a hexagonal architecture and applies CQRS principles, which keeps the domain logic clean and independent from the infrastructure layer.
+This design makes it easy to experiment, refactor, and evolve the codebase over time.

-While the production repository itself is private and we can’t provide direct access, I can give you a quick overview of the stack.
-Here’s an excerpt from our composer.json so you can see the core dependencies:
+Here’s a snapshot of the main stack:

 - Symfony 6.3 (framework-bundle, security-bundle, messenger, serializer, etc.)

-- Doctrine ORM & Migrations for persistence
+- Doctrine ORM & Migrations for data persistence

-- Google API Client, Nelmio CORS Bundle, and other supporting packages
+- Google API Client, Nelmio CORS Bundle, and several supporting libraries

-- PHP 8.2 and strict typing across the codebase
+- PHP 8.2 with strict typing across the project

-Kirill, one of our team members, also spends his free time writing internal utilities and tooling around this project to keep development smooth and automated.
+It’s not something I maintain as a public service, but it’s a project I continue to refine in my spare time—adding new features, exploring different patterns, and using it as a playground for testing ideas and improving my skills.

+Best regards,
+Kirill